 COMPANY’S PERFORMANCE

-S hivalik Bimetal Controls Ltd. (SBCL/the Company) continued to grow in FY 2023-24 despite the complexities of the global market environment.
-FY 2023-24 has been an exciting year, marked by resilience in steady revenue growth, and significant achievements in profitability.
-In FY 2023-24, the Company grew its operations, and efficiency, focused on resource optimisation, ensured the overall well-being of its stakeholders and maintained and improved the financial health.
-The Company is proud to support a debt-free status in its operational capacity and on its books, reflecting our strong financial management and strategic planning.
+Shivalik Bimetal Controls Limited continued to grow in FY 2024-25 despite the complexities of the global market environment.
+FY2024-25 has been an interesting year, marked by resilience in steady revenue growth, and significant achievements in profitability.
+Amidst a dynamic global environment marked by inventory recalibration and uneven recovery across verticals, SBCL delivered a resilient financial performance for FY25, supported by margin preservation, shunt resistor product outperformance, and continued discipline in capital deployment.
+The Company is proud to maintain a debt-free status as of both in its operational capacity and on its books, reflecting our strong financial management and strategic planning.
 This prudent approach to debt ensures we have the financial flexibility to invest in growth opportunities and navigate economic uncertainties effectively.

 Some of the Key highlights of the year were: